-The stadium must have a minimum capacity of spectators in line with the chart below, inclusive of any seated spectators, as certified by the local authority or calculated by a competent person, in accordance with the current edition of the 'Guide to Safety at Sports Grounds' (Green Guide) at the time of inspection.
+The stadium must have a minimum capacity of spectators in line with the chart below, inclusive of any seated spectators.
+At Grades 1, 2 and 3, this must be demonstrable and certified by the local authority or calculated by a competent person, in accordance with the current edition of the 'Guide to Safety at Sports Grounds' (Green Guide) at the time of inspection.
+At Grade 4, a Club must confirm that the capacity calculation has been calculated by the local authority or by a competent person, in accordance with the current edition of the 'Guide to Safety at Sports Grounds' (Green Guide) but this does not have to be demonstrable.